OAuth 1.0a App permissions

 All authenticated API requests return an

 x-access-level header in the HTTP response.
-The value of the header shows the current permission level of either the access token or bearer token in use.
+The value of the header shows the current permission level in use.
 Possible values are read, read-write, and read-write-directmessages.